Quick Search:

 - Photos and videos backed up in Storage saver quality or Express quality before June 1, 2021 do not take up space.

-What Items Will Take Up Space in Google Drive
+What Items in Google Drive Will Take Up Space

 From the above point of view, the "Google Drive Shared with me take up space" issue will not happen to you unless you add "Shared with me" to "My Drive".
 So, during use, what items will directly occupy the storage space of Google Drive?
 Mainly divided into 3 categories: Google Drive, Gmail and Google Photos.

-1. Google Drive:
+1. Google Drive

 - Most files in "My Drive" take up space.
 For example: PDF, pictures, videos, etc.